PrateekParmar01/PrateekParmar01/README.md

 I'm a student, Undergraduate and a sportsperson at IIITL

-- 🔭 I’m currently working on my first year project.
+- 🔭 I’m currently working on my first year machine learning projects.
-- 🌱 I’m currently learning competitive programming and frontend development
+- 🌱 I’m currently learning competitive programming,full stack web development and machine learning.
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 -  Fun fact: I love to play chess and listen music.